Rights / Distribution

 If you want the territory version of the same topic, use the Broadcasting hub to jump to the country guide that matches your market.

 The official territory workbook lists Dividend in both Albania and Kosovo.
-Separately, official TV Klan and Kosovo Telecom materials already show the downstream consumer routes, which is why those brands make more sense for fans than searching for a standalone Dividend stream.
+Separately, official TV Klan and Kosovo Telecom materials already show the downstream viewer routes, which is why those brands make more sense for fans than searching for a standalone Dividend stream.

 For this page, the most important step is to move from Dividend to TV Klan and Klan Plus in Albania, plus TV Vala and Kosovo Telecom routes in Kosovo.